Are you a trained general or chemical engineer? Do you have extensive production experience? Find out what a production manager does.

-Production managers are responsible for one or more industrial production plants, which supply finished products in accordance with quality standards, deadlines and cost, safety and environmental requirements.
+Production managers are responsible for one or more manufacturing units, which supply finished products in compliance with quality standards and lead-times, as well as cost, safety and environmental requirements.

-As conductors at the center of production facilities, they ensure that production is proceeding optimally and that support services (maintenance, analysis and supply chain) are provided in the right sequence.
+They orchestrate the plant’s operations, ensuring smooth production and the orderly provision of support services such as maintenance, analysis and logistics.
 They must also be attentive to the requirements of their internal and external customers.

-- Manage a staff of 25 to 60 people, depending on the process, the majority of whom are usually organized in shifts.
+- Manage a team of 25 to 60 people, depending on the process, usually working in shifts.

-- Make sure that the production schedule meets quality, turnaround time, and cost requirements.
+- Ensure that the production schedule meets quality, lead-time and cost requirements.

-- Ensure the safety of their personnel and equipment and of the neighborhood, and protect the environment around their activities.
+- Ensure the safety of staff, equipment and the neighborhood, and that operations comply with environmental requirements.

 - Ensure that equipment undergoing maintenance is made safe.

-- Make sure that operating instructions and quality assurance documents are updated and followed.
+- Ensure that operating instructions and quality assurance documents are updated and followed.

-- Help to improve the installation’s productivity and operating conditions.
+- Help to improve the facility’s productivity and operating conditions.

-- Help to foster greater synergy between Operations, Maintenance and Inspection.
+- Help to foster greater synergy between Production, Maintenance and Inspection.

-- Proficiency in chemical engineering and performing chemical reactions.
+- Proficiency in chemical engineering and conducting reactions.

 Education and experience

-General engineering or chemical engineering.
-Significant experience as a process engineer, technical operations assistant, or in production support.
+General or chemical engineering degree, significant experience as a process engineer or technical operations assistant, or in a production support division.

 - Head of production department